grafana/mimir/docs/sources/mimir/send/native-histograms/_index.md

 {{< /code >}}

 In Go, the `NativeHistogramBucketFactor` option sets an upper limit of the relative growth from one bucket to the next.
 The value 1.1 means that a bucket is at most 10% wider than the next smaller bucket.
 The currently supported values range from `1.0027` or 0.27% up to 65536 or 655%.
-For more detailed explanation see [Bucket boundary calculation](#bucket-boundary-calculation).
+For more detailed explanation, refer to [Bucket boundary calculation](#bucket-boundary-calculation).

 Some of the resulting buckets for factor `1.1` rounded to two decimal places are: